ArturKovacs/emulsion-website/similar-programs.md

 [Website](https://imageglass.org/)

 For Windows only.
-It has a lot more features than Emulsion but can be configured to show no UI elements other than the image.
+It has a lot more features than Emulsion and can be configured to show no UI elements other than the image.
 Unlike Emulsion it cannot open files which lack a file-name extension.
 All-in-all, if you are using Windows, you'll probably find Image Glass more appropriate to use.